 Getting no hot water at all is clear evidence of trouble.
 But changing water temperature is frequently missed as a concern.
 This may indicate mineral deposits have formed and your water heater’s heating element needs to be fixed or changed.

 If you’re experiencing zero or minimal hot water, there could be a problem with the pilot light.
 If you’re uncertain how to service the pilot light, call in our technicians at 605-223-0307 in Pierre.
 While some owners can reignite the pilot light themselves, it can be unsafe if you’re unsure of the process.

 If you smell a rotten egg smell, don’t make an effort to light the pilot.
 Call your local gas company as soon as possible.

 - Water Heater Age

-The standard run of a home water heater with appropriate servicing is 10–12 years.
-Even if your old water heater isn’t having an issue, it’s at a greater risk of a harmful leak.
+The standard life span of a home water heater with appropriate servicing is 10–12 years.
+Even if your water heater isn’t having an issue, it could be at a greater risk of a harmful leak.

 If you’re not certain of your water heater’s age, inspect the ID on the hot water heater.
 This lists the manufacturing date and serial number.